Improved resources to guide MS management

 Progress

-Dr Marck’s team recruited and interviewed MS nurses and neurologists about their awareness and acceptance of clinical practice guidelines and what were the enablers and barriers to using clinical practice guidelines.
-The team found variation in how nurses and neurologists used these guidelines, although they believed they can improve consistency, safety and quality of care for people with MS. The team identified various enablers and barriers to using guidelines that may improve the development of future guidelines.
+Associate Professor Marck’s team recruited and interviewed MS nurses and neurologists about their awareness and acceptance of MS clinical practice guidelines and what were the enablers and barriers to using these guidelines.
+The team found variations in how nurses and neurologists used these guidelines, although they believed they can improve consistency, safety and quality of care for people with MS. The team identified various enablers and barriers to using guidelines that may improve the development of future guidelines.

-Dr Marck’s team compared how effective and safe treatments for depression are in MS and found the strength of the published evidence was low.
+Associate Professor Marck’s team compared how effective and safe treatments for depression are in MS and found the strength of the published evidence was low.
 This means that no sensible decisions between treatments could be made.
+The team has made recommendations to improve the quality of clinical trials of depression treatments in MS, so that treatments can be compared in a meaningful way.

-Dr Marck has formed several collaborations, including with a research group in Germany, and has a publication under review in a peer-reviewed scientific journal.
+Dr Marck has formed several collaborations, including with the research group in Germany, and has many publications with more under review in peer-reviewed scientific journals.
+She presented research findings at the European RIMS conference, and at the MS Nurses Australasia conference.

 publications